marcelfoss/blog_vistal_posts/data_integrity.md

 ]
 +++

 The problem is that a random bit flip can change data entirely.
-But the type of data matters for us, with financial data, for instance, it can result in dramatic inaccurate numbers.
+But the type of data matters for us.
+With financial data, for instance, it can result in dramatically inaccurate numbers.

 <!--more-->
 ---